Address

 Notes: * This venue does not have a dedicated parking garage.
 Parking must be found on the street or in a garage. ** The main entrance has 9 steps up to it.

-The New York Historical Society is the oldest museum in the city of New York.
+The New York Historical Society is New York’s first museum.
 It predates the Met by 70 years.
 It is “…dedicated to fostering research, presenting history and art exhibitions, and public programs that reveal the dynamism of history and its influence on the world of today.
-It has a mission to explore the richly layered political, cultural, and social history of New York City, the state and the nation…” (website)
+It has a mission to explore the richly layered political, cultural, and social history of New York City, the state and the nation… You can experience 400 years of history through collections, exhibitions, films and programs. ” (website)

 The museum has four levels.
-The last time we were here the fourth floor was closed for renovation.
-Now, the Tiffany Gallery houses over 100 illuminated Tiffany lamps.
+As of today the third floor is closed for renovation.
+The Tiffany Gallery houses over 100 illuminated Tiffany lamps.
 If you are a Tiffany fan, as I am, this gallery is heaven!
-Even if you are not a huge fan, these masterpieces are worth seeing.
+Even if you are not a huge fan, these masterpieces are worth seeing in this spectacular setting!

 A large elevator provides access to all floors.
 Multi-stall restrooms on each floor have accessible stalls.
-There are three, single-occupancy restrooms on the main floor which are not accessible.
-Baby-changing stations can be found on the lower level, first and 4th floors.
+There are three, accessible, single-occupancy restrooms on the main floor.
+Baby-changing stations can be found on the lower level, first and 4th floors restrooms.

 The calendar at the museum is very full with events and performances.
 Be sure to check their website (http://www.nyhistory.org">www.nyhistory.org) for more information.

-A lovely restaurant on the main floor, (Storico), is easily accessible from both the lobby and street.
+A lovely restaurant on the main floor, is easily accessible from both the lobby and street.
 Unfortunately, we did not have time to visit.
-The museum store is located next to the restaurant.
+Don’t pass up a visit to the museum store, located next to the restaurant.
+It has a wide variety of interesting objects.

 As always, we at Destination Accessible, advise you to visit a venue’s website, (http://www.nyhistory.org">www.nyhistory.org), when planning a visit, to “know before you go.”